facebook/react-native-website/docs/alert.md

 ## iOS

 On iOS you can specify any number of buttons.
-Each button can optionally specify a style, avaiable options are represented by the [AlertButtonStyle](#alertbuttonstyle-ios) enum.
+Each button can optionally specify a style, available options are represented by the [AlertButtonStyle](#alertbuttonstyle-ios) enum.

 ## Android